Easy Fudge Recipe

 - Chopped Walnuts: This ingredient is completely optional!
 If you don’t love nuts, feel free to leave them out.
 You can even swap the chopped walnuts with chopped pecans too.

-There are several different ways that you can make this fudge too, here are a few of my favorites!
+There are several different ways that you can make this fudge, here are a few of my favorite variations:

 - Cookies & Cream: Swap the semi-sweet chocolate chips for white chocolate chips and add 1 cup of chopped Oreos.

 - Cranberry Pistachio: Use either semi-sweet or white chocolate chips and add 1/2 cup of sweetened dried cranberries and 1/2 cup of chopped pistachios.